great-expectations/great_expectations/docs/command_line.rst

       project     project operations
       suite       expectation suite operations

-Let's create a tiny Great Expectations project to step through each of these commands in context.

 great_expectations init
 ==============================

-The first thing we'll want to do is add Great Expectations in our project by running the ``great_expectations init`` command in your project directory after installing Great Expectations.
+To add Great Expectations to your project run the ``great_expectations init`` command in your project directory.
 This will run you through a very short interactive experience to connect to your data, show you some sample expectations, and open Data Docs.

 .. note::

-  	You can install the python package by typing ``pip install great_expectations``, if you don't have it already.
+  	You can install the Great Expectations python package by typing ``pip install great_expectations``, if you don't have it already.

 .. code-block:: bash

     $ great_expectations init
       ...

-You've got the entire Great Expectations directory structure now with all the code you need to get started.
+After this command has completed, you will have the entire Great Expectations directory structure with all the code you need to get started protecting your pipelines and data.

 great_expectations docs
 ==============================